- Parents Home

 What Problems Can Happen?

-some kids develop long-lasting neurological problems, most who get a quick diagnosis
+The heart, kidneys, and adrenal glands also might be affected, depending on the cause of the infection.
+Although some kids develop long-lasting neurological problems, most who get a quick diagnosis and treatment recover fully.

 Can Meningitis Be Prevented?